anon-blue/anon.blue/README.txt

 jetyhetyetyetyets, full moon' can't pay the heating bill, but turning tricks on the corner sure can
-                                This is the night that brings the dark dreadlock rasta
+                                This is the night that brings the dark dreadlock rasta to commune at the altar of Ras Tafari
      hhhhhhhhhhhhhhhhhh It was a dark and stormy night
                                                          several penises, erect
 penises were lined in a row, waiting to be sucked.
 The wind rattled the door, a storm blew a table through the old men, he pushed the table.
 Time to suck the di cks.
-Get up on top the table, much to the old men's surprise, was made of mahoga ny, table that morning brings.
-Silver Bells they ri
+Get up on top the table, much to the old men's surprise, was made of mahoga ny, table that morning6gghhhhjjjjjj                       Silver Bells they ri
                                    houo  girl  horse mouth d hh h hh hh hh hhhh hhhhhhhh
       hhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh